 Low Natural Gas Prices

 In recent days, I have commented on the fluctuating price of oil and some of the drivers behind the changes in global supply and demand.
-The low natural gas prices enjoyed by the US are largely due to the enormous shale discoveries, which until demand increases will keep prices low.
-While consumers are able to benefit from low natural gas prices, I thought I would take a look at how these lower fuel costs are impacting the generation sector and more importantly, the cost of power.
+The low natural gas prices enjoyed by the US are primarily due to the enormous shale discoveries, which until demand increases will keep prices low.
+While consumers can benefit from low natural gas prices, I thought I would take a look at how these lower fuel costs are impacting the generation sector and, more importantly, the cost of power.

 The EIA has indicated that in 2016, electric generating facilities expect to add more than 26 gigawatts (GW) of utility-scale generating capacity to the power grid.
 Most of these additions come from three resources: solar (9.5 GW), natural gas (8.0 GW), and wind (6.8 GW), which together make up 93% of total additions.
 If this plan comes to fruition, it will be the first year in which utility-scale solar exceeds any other single energy source.